 Setting Default Description/Values Primary Stream (None) Select the primary input stream from the dropdown list of the stream(s) you have configured or "SAP Discovered" streams (if SAP listening is enabled).
 See Setting Up Decoder Streams.
 Secondary Stream (None) (Optional) Select an alternate (secondary) stream for the decoder channel.
 Name N/A (Read-only) The Name of the selected primary input stream.
 Protocol N/A (Read-only) The encapsulation Protocol for the stream, e.g., TS over SRT. Туре N/A (Read-only) The stream Type, e.g., Unicast or Multicast.
 Resolution N/A (Read-only) The input signal detected from the incoming video stream.
 It includes the number of pixels per line, and whether the video is interlaced or progressively scanned (indicated by i or p).
 Frame Rate N/A (Read-only) The frame rate per second of the incoming video stream.
 Audio N/A (Read-only) The sampling rate of the incoming audio signal.
-Enable Buffering Enabled Check or clear this checkbox to enable or disable buffering (see Mode below).
-When buffering is disabled, the decoded picture buffer is passed to the output interface with no buffering to compensate for stream jitter.
+Enable Buffering Enabled When buffering is disabled, the decoded picture buffer is passed to the output interface with no buffering to compensate for stream jitter.
 This is the lowest latency mode, but may have noticeable skip and replay artifacts.